sven-straubinger/instagrab-node/CASESTUDY.md

 ### Question 1: What are the latest CSS layout methods?

-Depending on, how `latest` is interpreted:
+Since CSS is a living standard, it depends how `latest` is interpreted:
 * the latest CSS **drafts** from the W3C can be found here:  http://www.w3.org/Style/CSS/current-work
 * the latest CSS **publications** from the W3C contains CSS3 features like `media queries`, `keyframe animations` or `transforms` and can be found here: http://www.w3.org/TR/css-2010/